Minimizing Finite Sums with the Stochastic Average Gradient: Discussion

 where $f_i$ and $g$ satisfy our assumptions and $r$ is a general convex function that could be non-smooth or enforce that constraints are satisfied.
 Proximal-gradient methods for problems with this structure use iterations of the form

-where the prox$_\alpha[y]$ operator is the solution to the proximity problem
+where the prox$_{\alpha_k}[y]$ operator is the solution to the proximity problem

 Proximal-gradient and accelerated proximal-gradient methods are appealing for solving non-smooth optimization problems because they achieve the same convergence rates as FG methods for smooth optimization problems~\citep{nesterov2007gradient,SchmidtLeRouxBach11}.
 We have explored a variant of the proximal-gradient method where the average over the $f_i'(x^k)$ values is replaced by the SAG approximation~\eqref{eq:yi}.
-Although our analysis does not directly apply to this scenario, we believe (and have experimentally tested) that this proximal-SAG algorithm for composite non-smooth optimization achieves the same convergence rates as the SAG algorithm for smooth optimization.
-Indeed, the closely-related MISO algorithm of~\citet{mairal2013surrogate} considers this scenario.
-It may also be possible to use the SAG approximation within ADMM methods, as in the closely-related work of~\citet{zhong2013fastADMM}.
+Although our analysis does not directly apply to this scenario, we believe that this proximal-SAG algorithm for composite non-smooth optimization achieves the same convergence rates as the SAG algorithm for smooth optimization; this is supported by the experiments of \auth{Xiao and Zhang}\citet{xiao2014proximal}.
+Indeed, there now exist proximal-gradient variants of SDCA~\citep{PSDCA}, MISO~\citep{mairal2013surrogate}, SVRG~\citep{xiao2014proximal}, and SAGA~\citep{defazio2014saga}.

+In cases where $r$ is composed with a linear function, we can consider approaches based on the alternating direction method of multipliers (ADMM).
+This has been explored for SDCA~\citep{suzuki2014stochastic} and MISO~\citep{zhong2013fastADMM}, and a variant based on SAG is also likely to be possible.

 {\bf Coordinate-wise}: The key advantage of SG and SAG methods is that the iteration cost is independent of the number of functions $n$.
 However, in many applications we may also be concerned with the dependence of the iteration cost on the number of variables~$p$.
 Randomized coordinate-wise methods offer linear convergence rates with an iteration cost that is linear in $n$ but independent of~$p$~\citep{nesterov2010efficiency}.
 We can consider a variant of SAG whose iteration cost is independent of both $n$ and $p$ by using the update